 What is Biktarvy used for?

-Biktarvy can be used in patients who weight 25kg (55lb) or more, and
+Biktarvy can be used in adults and pediatric patients weighing at least 14 kg, and

 - Who have never taken antiretroviral medicines, or